 At 4.58pm Hunstanton lifeboat was requested to launch to reports of people cut off by the tide at Brancaster.
 Our hovercraft was also diverted to the scene.
 Due to the state of the tide the hovercraft was used to evacuate the persons who were then landed on the beach into the care of the local coastguard team.
 Both craft then returned to station

-At 5.46pm UK Coastguard requested the launch of the Hunstanton Hovercraft to go to the aid of two people cut off by the tide on Scolt Head Island at Brancaster.
+At 4.24pm UK Coastguard requested the launch of the Hunstanton RNLI Hovercraft in response to reports of several persons cut off by the tide on the banks off Hunstanton.

 On arrival it was established that the persons had been assisted by others and were now ashore.
 Our hovercraft carried out a search of area before returning to station.

 As our hovercraft was returning it was diverted to Brancaster as reports were coming in that some people were cut off on Scolt Head Island.
 Hunstanton lifeboat was also launched and located two persons on the island.
 They took them onboard and landed